ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 The web load balancer directs the request to any of the web presentation tier members, in this case Web4, to show a web page which needs to display application logic served through the AppServer Load Balancer from the Application Logic Tier members, in this case from AppServer2.
 AppServer2, in turn, reads data from the database cluster, in this case: the Database3 instance.

 You can see that each tier can scale independently for performance and can survive partial failures for high availability.
-You could lose or maintain Web1, AppServer3, and Database4 without significant impact to the three-tier web application.
-Today's applications are multilingual with a distributed architecture over the network for vast scalability, leveraging web technologies for APIs.
-These apps can be hosted on any infrastructure in a hybrid cloud fashion.
+You could lose or maintain Web1, AppServer3, and Database4 without significant impact to the three-tier web application. <strong>Today's applications are multilingual with a distributed architecture over the network for vast scalability, leveraging web technologies for APIs.
+These apps can be hosted on any infrastructure in a hybrid cloud fashion</strong>.

 Examples of these web-scale applications with a global reach are Facebook, Netflix, and Gmail.